Hendrix-CS/csci150/labs/waterjug.md

 and Samuel L. Jackson.
 They must solve different puzzles or else things will explode and people will die.

+## Grading Criteria

+* A **Complete** submission includes:
+  * All 3 steps complete.
+  * On Steps 2 and 3, the solution is decomposed in a natural way into at least two functions.
+  * No Pycharm style warnings.
+* A **Partially Complete** submission includes:
+  * Steps 1 and 2 complete.

 ### Example

 The WaterJug puzzle can be explained as follows: